bparanj/crystal/programming/iac/docs/experiments/harden-ssh.md

 3. **Clarity and Maintainability**: Defining tasks with specific, focused changes makes playbooks easier to read, understand, and maintain.
 When a task triggers a significant action (like restarting a critical service), using `notify` makes it clear that the change requires a specific response (in this case, restarting the SSH service to apply the new configuration).

 4. **Conditional Notifications**: Sometimes, not all tasks will change a system's state.
 If a task makes no changes (because the system already meets the desired state), it won't notify the handler.
-This conditionality ensures that services are only restarted when necessary, based on the actual changes made during the playbook run.
+This conditionality ensures that services are only restarted when necessary, based on the  changes made during the playbook run.

 5. **Grouping Related Changes**: By having multiple tasks notify the same handler, you can group related configuration changes.
 This setup is useful when multiple independent changes all require the same subsequent action (like a service restart).
 It allows for logical grouping and efficient execution of post-configuration steps.